ArkEcosystemArchive/docs-legacy/docs/sdk/cryptography/guidelines.md

 ## Introduction

-**The following is a guide for implementing a new Ark Cryptography SDK.
+**The following is a guide for implementing a new ARK Cryptography SDK.
 It covers the required functionalities as well as guidelines for how cryptography should typically look and behave.**

-These guidelines are to be strictly followed if you are implementing or modifying a cryptography package for the Ark Ecosystem.
+These guidelines are to be strictly followed if you are implementing or modifying a cryptography package for the ARK Ecosystem.

 Following these guidelines is required to provide a streamlined experience across different languages to make it easier for new developers to get started with developing a new package or modify an existing one without lowering the quality of the already existing implementation.